shabrina12/shabrina12/README.md

 I'm a fresh graduate of computer engineering at Institut Teknologi Sepuluh Nopember in Surabaya, Indonesia.
 I'm currently focusing on learning about web development

-* 🌍  I'm based in Surabaya, Indonesia
+* 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [shabbrina5@gmail.com](mailto:shabbrina5@gmail.com)
-* 🧠  I'm currently learning ASP.NET
+* 🧠  I'm currently learning ASP.NET & Next JS
 * ⚡  I am a big fan of thriller books and movies especially when there is a murder mystery involved :smile:

 ### Skills